Front Page Detectives

 Article continues below advertisement

-Taking place in Rochester, New York, “The Alphabet Murders” were a series of serial killings of children where all the victims' surnames started with the same initial as their first name.
+Occurring in Rochester, New York, “The Alphabet Murders” were a series of serial killings of children in which all the victims' surnames started with the same initial as their first name.
 This same methodology is used in the 1936 book “The A.B.C.
-Murders” by the queen of crime fiction Agatha Christie.
+Murders” by the queen of crime fiction, Agatha Christie.

 In the book, detective Hercule Poirot investigates the murder of Alice Ascher, Betty Barnard and Carmichael Clarke, eventually discovering that Carmichael's brother Franklin Clarke is the killer attempting to disguise his one desired killing as the work of a serial killer.
 However, where Christie's book is a classic of the genre, the murders in Rochester are all too real and a world away from the cozy world of English stately homes, butlers, and the upper-class.